Qiskit/rustworkx/paper.md

 The graph and network analysis ecosystem for Python is rich, with many libraries available. _igraph_ [@Csardi2006], _graph-tool_ [@Peixoto2014], _SNAP_ [@Leskovec2016], and _Networkit_ [@Staudt2016] are Python libraries written in C or C++ that can replace _NetworkX_ with better performance.
 We also highlight _SageMath_'s graph theory module [@Sagemath2020], which has a stronger focus in mathematics than _NetworkX_.

-However, the authors found that no library matched the flexibility that _NetworkX_ provided for interacting with graphs. _igraph_ is efficient for static large graphs, but does not handle graph updates as efficiently. _SNAP_ and _Networkit_ do not support weights with arbitrary Python types. _graph-tool_ supports graph weights at the cost of maintaing the weights in a separate data structure.
+However, the authors found that no library matched the flexibility that _NetworkX_ provided for interacting with graphs. _igraph_ is efficient for static large graphs, but does not handle graph updates as efficiently. _SNAP_ and _Networkit_ do not support associated edge data with arbitrary Python types. _graph-tool_ supports associated edge data at the cost of maintaing the data in a separate data structure.
 Thus, the main contribution of _retworkx_ is keeping the ease of use of _NetworkX_ without sacrificing performance.

 # Graph data structures

 _retworkx_ provides two core data structures: `PyGraph` and `PyDiGraph`.
 They correspond to undirected and directed graphs, respectively.
 Graphs describe a set of nodes and the edges connecting pairs of those nodes.
 Internally, _retworkx_ leverages the _petgraph_ library [@bluss2021] to store the graphs using an adjacency list model and the _PyO3_ library [@Hewitt2021] for the Python bindings.

-Nodes and edges of the graph may also be associated with weights.
-Weights can contain arbitrary data, such as node labels or edge lengths.
-Any Python object can be a weight, which makes the library flexible because no assumptions are made about the weight types.
+Nodes and edges of the graph may also be associated with data payloads.
+Payloads can contain arbitrary data, such as node labels or edge lengths.
+Common uses of data payloads include representing weighted graphs.
+Any Python object can be a data payload, which makes the library flexible because no assumptions are made about the payload types.

-_retworkx_ operates on weights with callbacks.
-Callbacks are functions that take weights and return statically typed data.
+_retworkx_ operates on payloads with callbacks.
+Callbacks are functions that take payloads and return statically typed data.
 They resemble the named attributes in _NetworkX_.
 Callbacks are beneficial because they bridge the arbitrary stored data with the static types _retworkx_ expects.

 A defining characteristic of _retworkx_ graphs is that each node maps to a non-negative integer node index, and similarly, each edge maps to an edge index.
 Those indices uniquely determine nodes and edges in the graph.
-Moreover, the indices provide a clear separation between the underlying graph structure and the data associated with weights.
+Moreover, the indices provide a clear separation between the underlying graph structure and the data associated with payloads.

 ![A Petersen graph, a hexagonal lattice graph, and a binomial tree graph visualized with the **`retworkx.visualization`** module.\label{fig:graphexample}](paper_img/example_graph.png){ width=100% height==100% }